evy0311/t440p-hackintosh/README.md

 6. Once you see the "region selection" screen, you are good to proceed.
 7. Create your user account and everything else, but do not sign in with your iCloud account.
 If it asks you to connect to a network, select the option that says do not connect and press continue.
 We will connect it later.
 8. After you've booted, plug in the USB drive or external hard drive that you copied the Clover file to in step 9 of the previous section.
-9. Install Clover bootloader following the same steps as before and using the same settings, except this time install them onto your internal hard drive with your Mojave installation.
+9. Install Clover bootloader following the same steps as before and using the same settings, except this time install them onto your internal hard drive with your Catalina installation.
 I recommend checking the box that says `Install Clover Configurator` as well (it comes in handy later).
-10. We now need to copy our Clover configuration from our USB to our hard drive with Mojave.
+10. We now need to copy our Clover configuration from our USB to our hard drive with Catalina.
 Simply copy the `CLOVER` folder that you have on your other USB drive (the one you used in step 9 of the previous section) into the `EFI` partition that Clover should have mounted during install.

 ## Post-Installation